essszettt/ping/README.md

 Application to check availability of hosts via ICMP-PING.

 This application uses the command "AT+PING" from ESP8266 to execute pings to hosts via ethernet/WiFi.
+It is important, that the baudrate of the ESP8266 is set to "115200 bit/s" (default).

 ---